 Tablets are often chewable and flavoured to make them more appealing to your pet, or can be administered with the use of a tablet syringe or ‘pet piller’ (available from your vet).
-These are a convenient form of flea control for pets that have skin problems or go swimming frequently.
+These are a convenient form of flea control for pets that have sensitive skin or enjoy swimming frequently.

 - Bravecto is an oral chew for dogs that provides 3 months of flea and 4 months of paralysis tick protection in a single dose.
 It can control fleas within 8 hours of administration and effective control of tick infestations within 24 hours.

-- Comfortis (spinosad) is a chewable, beef-flavoured tablet that kills fleas and prevents flea infestations on cats and dogs for a month.
+- Comfortis is a chewable beef-flavoured tablet that kills fleas and prevents flea infestations on cats and dogs for a month.
 It is suitable for use in puppies and kittens from 14 weeks of age.

-- Panoramis is a chewable, meat-flavoured tablet for dogs and puppies that combines the active ingredient of Comfortis with milbemycin.
-It treats, prevents and controls fleas and prevents heartworm disease, as well as treating adult roundworm, hookworm and whipworm infections.
+- Comfortis Plus is a chewable, meat-flavoured tablet for dogs and puppies that treats, prevents and controls fleas and prevents heartworm disease, as well as treating adult roundworm, hookworm and whipworm infections.

-- Sentinel Spectrum is a tablet for dogs that combines an insect growth regulator (luferenon) with a heartworm preventive (milbemycin) and a tapewormer (praziquantel).
-Used monthly, Sentinel will control fleas, heartworm and intestinal worms including tapeworm in dogs.
+- Sentinel Spectrum is a tablet for dogs that controls fleas, heartworm and intestinal worms including tapeworm.
 Its flea control effect relies on preventing flea eggs from hatching but it will not kill adult fleas directly, so another product may be needed to control them until Sentinel has zapped the eggs in the environment.